pistolPeterson/Puzzle-Game-Dev-Pack-Repo/README.md

 Uses Unity Events as well as a psuedo linked list approach to check if a connection is valid.
 - Combo system that keeps track of the latest connection you made.
 Uses the Queue Data structure.
 - Demo scenes
-	- Demo A: A "debugging mode" that exposes some variables that you can manipulatel.
+	- Demo A: A "debugging mode" that exposes some variables that you can manipulate.
 	- Demo B: A fun little musical example, in which you increase the intensity of the music as you make more connections.